electro75/tech-assignment/README.md

  - Uses Tailwind for CSS goodness.
  - NgRx Store added for efficient state management.
  - Cypress for end to end testing.
+ - A working demo of the assignment can be found [here](https://blogposts-tech-assignment.netlify.app/)

 ## Running the code